el-grudge/PresidentApprovalRate/README.md

 ## Prerequisites

-Obviously, you will need to have R and RStudio installed on your machine.
+You will need to have R and RStudio installed on your machine.
 Also, you'll need to install the following packages:
-- shiny
 - plotly
 - tidyverse
 - ggthemes